chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

    The level of logging to be stored in a log file.
 Options (in order of priority): ``debug``, ``info``, ``warn``, ``error``, and ``fatal``.
 Default: ``info``.

 ``PLATFORMS``
-   Run Kitchen against one or more platforms listed in the kitchen.yml file.
-Use ``all`` to run Kitchen against all platforms.
+   Run Test Kitchen against one or more platforms listed in the kitchen.yml file.
+Use ``all`` to run Test Kitchen against all platforms.
 Use a Ruby regular expression to glob two or more platforms into a single run.

    .. tag ctl_kitchen_common_option_platforms